-The Server SDK provides a set of APIs that allow Java developers to extend the server-side capabilities of the Data Governance Broker, as well as the Directory Server.
+The Server SDK provides a set of APIs that allow Java developers to extend the server-side capabilities of the Data Governance Server, as well as the Directory Server.

 For detailed information, including an API reference and example extensions, please see the Server SDK documentation.

-The Data Governance Broker provides numerous extension points through the Server SDK.
+The Data Governance Server provides numerous extension points through the Server SDK.
 The following table lists some of the available extension types.

 |Alert Handler||Generates alert notifications to server administrators based on custom conditions.|

 |HTTP Servlet Extension||Used to create servlets that extend the server’s HTTP services.|